intersystems-community/irisdemo-demo-htap/README.md

 End-to-end performance has to do with the fact that some JDBC drivers have optmizations.
 If you just execute the query, the JDBC driver may not fetch the record from the server until you actually request for a value of a column.

-To proove that we are actually reading the columns we are SELECTing, we sum up the bytes of all the filds reeturned as **proof of work**.
+To prove that we are actually reading the columns we are SELECTing, we sum up the bytes of all the filds reeturned as **proof of work**.

 ## 7 - How do you achieve maximum throughput on ingestion and querying?

-To achieve maximum throughput, each ingestion worker will start multiple threads that each will:
+To achieve maximum throughput, each ingestion worker will start multiple threads that will each:
 - Prepare a set of 1000 random values for each column of the table above.
 This is done because each column can have a different data type and a different size.
 So we want to genererate records that can vary accordingly
 - For each new record to be inserted, the ingestion worker will randomly select one value out of the 1000 values for each column and once a record is ready, it will be added to the batch
 - Use batch inserting with a default batch size of 1000 records per batch